-Why then do I still see manufacturing companies focused solely on cold calling?
-Perhaps it’s because cold calling is what they've always done or maybe it’s because manufacturing companies are typically sales dominant with marketing taking a backseat, if a seat at all.
+There are still lots of proponents of cold calling.
+But with an average return rate of 1.62%, it's an awfully tough way to generate revenues.
+Why then are there still lots of manufacturing companies focused solely on cold calling?
+Perhaps it’s because cold calling is what they've always done.
+Or maybe it’s because manufacturing companies are typically sales dominant with marketing taking a backseat, if a seat at all.

-That being said, cold calling (or should I say warm calling) does have its place as part of the prospecting process, provided it is part of an overall lead nurturing strategy.
+That being said, cold calling (or, more specifically, warm calling) does have its place as part of the prospecting process, provided it is part of an overall lead nurturing strategy.
 By approaching it more strategically (instead of a ‘to do’ list), it won’t be long before companies start seeing better results.

 There are many effective strategies that can be used to drum up inquiries and generate qualified leads.
 One of the most important strategies for generating leads is a comprehensive nurturing campaign for both prospects and customers.
 Creating a nurturing program can be an invaluable tool to encourage, educate, and inform your potential prospect or customer so that when the need arises, your company is top of mind.